 - Any financial or legal liability about the litigation would include a lawyer’s fee

-- Court fee, costs towards litigation and settlements
+- Court fees, costs towards litigation, and settlements

 - Settlements and sitting fees of competent lawyers can be quite huge, the hospital’s PI policy

 Many companies offer medical establishment PI policies in India with almost similar features but at varied premium pricing.
 So, it not only covers all types of hospitals, but it also covers individual doctors, specialists, lab technicians, nursing staff, and support staff.

 Also, a cover of Rs.
 25 Lakhs would cost approximately Rs.
 4500 per annum.
 Thus, the premium of the medical establishment PI policy is dependent on a few factors including: